-- 1. The meetings of the Commission shall be open unless the Commission decides that exceptional circumstances require that meetings be held in closed session. - 2.
-As a general rule, meetings of subsidiary bodies shall be held in closed session. - 3.
-All decisions of the Commission taken at a closed session shall be announced at an early open meeting of the Commission.
+1. The meetings of the Commission shall be open unless the Commission decides that exceptional circumstances require that meetings be held in closed session.

+2. All decisions of the Commission taken at a closed session shall be announced at an early open meeting of the Commission.
 At the end of a closed meeting of a subsidiary body, the Chairman may issue a communiqué through the Executive Director.